Atticus29/dataJitsu/specs.md

 # TODO high priority
-- [ ] Get login to display and to successfully navigate both for login and for logout
+- [ ] Figure out why creating a new user works fine manually but not with the cypress test in login.spec
-- [ ] Set up new email login dialog box
+- [ ] Add some way of preventing users from simply making one shitty annotation and getting in
-- [ ] Add match annotations to user upon successful annotation; use this to resolve bug of most recent annotation
+  - [ ] Add some way of disabling them for a punishingly long time if they do it
 - [ ] Add branching/if statements to cypress login as admin test
 - [ ] Either have a question on the form about whether the match uses points or somehow automate that to prevent users from assigning points in tournament types that don't reward them
 - [ ] getMainAnnotatorOfMatch doesn't work as expected yet